 You can improve your odds with these tips for a longer and healthier life:

 By staying healthy and active, it is possible to get the most out of your life when you reach age 90 and beyond.
 On the National Centenarian Awareness Project website, there are numerous stories illustrating just that.
-George, age 100, has been an avid bowler for 93 years!
-The secret to a long life may be to take good care of yourself and do what you love!
+In 2007, George, age 100, had been an avid bowler for 93 years.
+The secret to a long life may be to take good care of yourself and do what you love.

 The New England Centenarian Study